mpcarl-ibm/crs-docs/_api/reference.md

 Connection: close
 Content-Length: 533

-"The term "queen bee" is typically used to refer to an adult, mated female that lives in a honey bee colony or hive; she is usually themother of most, if not all, of the bees in the beehive.[1]
-The queens are developed from larvae selected by worker bees and specially fed in order to become sexually mature.
-There is normally only one adult, mated queen in a hive, in which case the bees will usually follow and fiercely protect her."

-"Queen Bee".
-2016.
-Wikipedia.
-Accessed August 25 2016. https://en.wikipedia.org/wiki/Queen_bee.
+The 'queen' bee is developed from larvae selected by worker bees and fed a substance referred to as 'royal jelly' to accelerate sexual maturity.
+After a short while the 'queen' is the mother of nearly every bee in the hive, and the colony will fight fiercly to protect her.

 ~~~